Create and manage scorecards

 Create a scorecard

-1. In Info, enter the scorecard name and add a description to help people understand when to use it.
+2. Settings: Give the scorecard a name and add a description to help people understand when to use it.

-3. In Filters, add filters to set the types of calls you want this scorecard to be available for.
+2. Filters: Add filters to set the types of calls you want this scorecard to be available for.
 For example, if you select a team here, the scorecard will only be available for scoring calls in which someone from that team participated.
 If you don’t add any filters, the scorecard will be available for all calls.
+Filter editor displaying applied filters for call participants and deal stages.

-4. In the Questions section, add scorecard questions, set whether they are mandatory, what type they are, and whether you want to use Gong AI to help answer it.
+3. Questions: In this section, enter the scorecard questions.
+Set whether they are mandatory, what type they are, and whether you want to use Gong AI to help answer it.

-2. Whether the question is mandatory.
-Mandatory questions can’t be skipped or marked as N/A.
+2. Make this question mandatory: Mandatory questions can’t be skipped or marked as N/A.

-2. In Question type, choose from the following types of questions:
+3. Question type: Choose from the following types of questions:

 1. Range: Select from 0 to 50